verivital/nnv/code/nnv/examples/NNV2.0/Submission/CAV2023/readme.md

 -	`dilated_results_0.0001_3.pdf` - Fig. 3 (c) (Dilated SSNN)

 Notes
-- Figures are generated in pdf and png format for Docker and CodeOcean, only in pdf format when running locally.
+- Figures are generated in pdf and png format for CodeOcean, only in pdf format when running locally.

 In the generated results files, there are two main categories
 1) Verification / Reachability results (i.e. _acc_nl.pdf_)